warmana/cloudant-docs-fork/docs2017/src/api/using_views.md

 # Using Views

-Views enable you to search for content within a database that matches specific criteria.
+Use views to search for content within a database that matches specific criteria.
 The criteria are specified within the view definition, or supplied as arguments when you use the view.
 {:shortdesc}